Lyall/MGSHDFix/README.md

 - Fixed a broken voice line in Deck 2's pipe-falling mini-cutscene.
 - Made Snake's holster functional.
 (His holster always had an extra handgun in it, even when unarmed.
 Requires MGS2 Community Bugfix Compilation)
 - Fixed Solidus not being visible when viewed from a malfunctioning RAY unit's POV.
+- Fixed certain sprite particle effects having visible clipping with models / not fading out properly.
+- Fixed visible gaps at the edges of the water during the Tanker exterior cutscenes.
+- Fixed a crash which would occur when trying to watch low-polygon versions of cutscenes from the developer menu.
+- Restores the Codec screen's background to have its intended cyan hue.
+- Restores the game's on-demand slowdown effect (ie when defeating Olga), which was left unimplemented by Bluepoint.
+- Fixes several scripted sequences where the game takes control of the player incorrectly using PAL (50 Hz / 50 FPS) timings.
+- Fixes incorrect framing during cutscenes where Raiden is aiming down the PSG-1's scope.
+- Fixes codec's CRT vertical scanline effect running at the wrong speed.
+- Softens shadow edges to match their appearance on the PS2.
+- Fixed incorrect scanline effect scaling & color during several cutscenes.

 #### MGS3 Specific Bug Fixes:
 - Restores the PlayStation 2's original cutscene camera/viewport height, fixing the 2011 HD Collection bug that cropped roughly the bottom 10% of the image in all cutscenes.
 (Notably, this issue was officially fixed in both the 3DS remake and Delta.)